Taking Care Of Yourself

 Accordingly, meditation also helps reduce hypertension and the risk of cardiovascular disease, among other things.

 Everyone is always singing the praises of sport, but naturally, not everyone wants to be a triathlete or a mountain climber.
 Choose your activities based on your abilities and interests.
-For example, try aquafitness or hiking—or just taking a walk in your neighbourhood!
+For example, try aquafitness or hiking — or just take a walk in your neighborhood!

 Yoga is a physical and mental discipline that originated in India and adapts well to all body types and abilities.
-In addition to improving muscle tone and flexibility, yoga involves some meditation through breath control during practice.
+In addition to improving muscle tone and flexibility, yoga involves some meditation through breath control.

-Another benefit is that you can practice it at the gym or in a park as part of a group session, or—if you ever need a bit of peace and quiet—on the beach, in your backyard or in your living room.
+Another benefit of yoga is that you can practice it at the gym or in a park as part of a group session, or — if you ever need a bit of peace and quiet — on the beach, in your backyard or in your living room.

 According to some studies, yoga not only helps alleviate anxiety and depression, but also improves digestion, blood circulation and the effectiveness of your immune system.

-As great as that may sound, yoga is still physical activity, and so, it’s best to consult your health professional before dedicating your body and soul to practicing it.
+As great as that may sound, yoga is still a physical activity, and so, it’s best to consult your healthcare professional before dedicating your body and soul to practicing it.
 Also, remember to measure and record your blood glucose levels before and after each session.